openZH/NachbR/README.md

 Generates an interactive Leaflet map of permits.
 - `sf_bp_geo`: Spatial permit layer (output from add_spatial_information())

-🗺️ Outputs an interactive map with popups, styled polygons, and zoom-to-fit behavior.
+🗺️ Returns an interactive map with popups, styled polygons, and zoom-to-fit behavior.